changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 You can also do it with jquerys ajax but as people are moving away from ajax we will not cover that.

 Even better: With modern js frameworks (like angular, react, vue) you have a ViewModel object that contains the data the user has entered.
 So can directly just make a server call without having to find the elements and the data in the element first.

+## Pros and cons of each approach

+### Just send over data
+Pros:
+- Don't need a form: more flexible

+Cons:
+- No logical grouping of the fields (e.g. like how div groups elements, form does the same for user input.
+Lose this benifit)

+### Html form (no js)
+Pros:
+- No JS required

+Cons:
+- Loads a new page so server needs to return html

+### Html form (with js)
+Pros:
+- Flexiblity over how send data over and validation of the user input

+Cons:
+- More code

 # Course materials